 According to Chinese Medicine, this is the most appropriate time of the year to reorganize your inner space by cleansing and nourishing your body and mind.
 You have the opportunity to create a “pause” in your habit-energy so as to shed new light into old assumptions about yourself and others.

-The energy of this season as manifested by the Wood element presents you with the opportunity to discern your path, to stay clear on your direction, to move forward toward manifesting your dreams and to take a stand for what you believe is wholesome and in accordance to your Destiny.
+The energy of this season as manifested by the Wood element presents you with the opportunity to discern your path, to stay clear on your direction, to move forward toward manifesting your dreams and to take a stand for what you believe is wholesome and in accordance with your Heart Path.

 This is certainly a time for birth and renewal; may you enjoy every bit of it!